blackosinter/GSwitch/README.md

 ## Installation

-1. Download extension folder and put it where you want.
+1. Download the extension folder and place it wherever you prefer.
-2. In Google Chrome open extensions settings and load unpacked extension (select extension folder)
+2. In Google Chrome, open the Extensions settings and load the unpacked extension (select the extension folder).
 ## Usage
 <h1>Google Search</h1>